Schedule Your COVID-19 Vaccine Now

 To help protect our patients, staff and community while following city and state guidelines, Denver Health tests all patients who are admitted to the hospital for COVID-19.

-For all non-hospitalized patients, COVID-19 testing is available with an order from a provider or by an appointment.
+For all non-hospitalized patients, COVID-19 testing is available by appointment.
 COVID-19 testing is free – no out-of-pocket costs or co-pays will be collected.
 However, a patient’s insurance may be billed.
 Please note that current insurance information, if not up to date in your MyChart account, will be collected and your insurance may be billed accordingly.

 If believe you might have COVID-19, call the Denver Health NurseLine at 303-739-1211.
 If you are experiencing a medical emergency, please call 911 directly.

 You may also contact your primary care provider through your MyChart account or call your primary care clinic if you believe you have COVID-19.
 They will be able to determine if you meet guidelines for testing and if you need to be seen for an in-person visit.